 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2014-09 (Topic 606) "Revenue from Contracts with Customer" related to revenue from contracts with customers.
 Under this standard, revenue is recognized when promised goods or services are transferred to customers in an amount that reflects the consideration that is expected to be received for those goods or services.
 The updated standard will replace most existing revenue recognition guidance under GAAP and permits the use of either the retrospective or cumulative effect transition method.
 Topic 606 is effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period.
-We do not expect the adoption of Topic 606 to have a material impact on our Consolidated Financial Statements.
-We do not anticipate early adoption of the standard.
+The Company will adopt Topic 606 effective January 1, 2018.
+Topic 606 will not have a material impact on our Consolidated Financial Statements.